 Chinese philosophers understood this all too well; which is why they believed that when it comes to making decisions, the heart does always know best.

 Our emotions should be used as an internal gauge when deciding our next best course of action.

 So, got a tough decision to make?
 Then look at the options before you and ask yourself – how do I most want to feel?
 And in that case, which course of action would help me to achieve this?

 Sometimes life can leave us in the dark, and it is during these most difficult of moments, that you’ve got to feel your way out.

 Look at any self-help book or personal development program and you will find a section on goal-setting.
 Whilst setting goals can be vitally important for creating a life you love, focusing on these alone can become overwhelming.
 Today, people’s goals and ambitions are bigger than ever.

 After all, the thinking behind this is that if you dream big, big things will happen for you!
 This may be true, but when you look at ancient Chinese teachings, it is suggested that sometimes, smaller can be better when you’re looking to create change in your life…

-These philosophers believed that it is actually the smallest details that come to have the biggest impact in our lives.
-For example, think about when you are driving – you let another car go and the driver responds with a beaming smile and nod of thanks.
+These philosophers believed that it is actually the smallest detail that come to have the biggest impact on our lives.
+For example, think about when you are driving; you let another car go and the driver responds with a beaming smile and nod of thanks.

 This is what the Chinese philosophers were trying to stress when they spoke of the smallest of actions having the largest of consequences.
 Whilst it’s good to have a big life destination in mind, it’s important that you don’t overlook the small, everyday steps that will help you to get there.